Manafort banker goes on trial over alleged bribery - News Break

 Some developments while the case has effectively been on hold may have strengthened the defense’s hand.
 One is an outgrowth of President Donald Trump’s decision last December to pardon Manafort on the slew of tax, bank fraud and foreign-lobbying-related charges that led him to receive a total seven-and-a-half year prison sentence in a pair of cases brought by Special Counsel Robert Mueller.

-After serving about two years in custody, Manafort was released to home confinement last May as part of efforts to shrink prison rolls to limit the impact of Covid-19.
+After serving about two years in custody, Manafort was released to home confinement last May due to the coronavirus pandemic.

 When Trump issued an unconditional pardon to Manafort just before Christmas, the formal grant covered an $11 million forfeiture awarded to the government as part of the plea deal the longtime lobbyist and international political consultant eventually entered into.